 Wine is a living, breathing product and it should be stored in a way that will optimize its development, and your enjoyment, down the road.
 High temperatures can cause a wine to age prematurely, while low temperatures can halt the aging process entirely.
 An ideal cellaring or long-term storage temperature to address these concerns lies between 55 – 60°F.

+Almost equally as important as the wine cellaring temperature is the consistency of the temperature.
+Fluctuations in temperature can cause the wine to expand and contract, leading to changes in pressure inside the wine bottle.
 These changes can compromise the integrity of the cork, allowing air to seep into the bottle and oxidize the wine.
 Oxidation can result in the wine becoming flat and lacking in aroma and flavor.
 Furthermore, temperature fluctuations can cause premature aging or, in some cases, spoilage of the wine.

 A great solution to maintain an optimal wine storage temperature is to keep your wine in a climate-controlled wine fridge or wine cabinet.
 For larger wine collections a properly constructed wine room with a wine cellar refrigeration system is highly recommended.